-The AxiGPIO module provides methods to read, write, and receive interrupts from external general purpose peripherals such as LEDs, buttons, switches connected to the PL using AXI GPIO controller IP.
+The AxiGPIO class provides methods to read, write, and receive interrupts from external general purpose peripherals such as LEDs, buttons, switches connected to the PL using AXI GPIO controller IP.

-The AxiGPIO module talks to instances of the AXI GPIO controller in the PL.
+The AxiGPIO module controls instances of the AXI GPIO controller in the PL.
 Each AXI GPIO can have up to two channels each with up to 32 pins.